-Specifically, it provides students guided opportunities to develop powers of logical thought and critical analysis together with an orientation for mathematical and statistical modeling in applications.
-Culturally, the department aims to demonstrate the precision, beauty, and power of mathematics and statistics, their systematic organization, symbolic clarity and exact reasoning, and their capacity for yielding generalizations and predictions from data submitted to mathematical and statistical laws.
-Departmental courses are designed to provide an appropriate mathematical or statistical experience for students whether they are majoring in the department, taking courses to complement another major, or taking courses in the general education program.
+Specifically, the department provides students guided opportunities to develop powers of logical thought and critical analysis together with an orientation for modeling in applications.
+Departmental courses are designed to provide an appropriate mathematics or statistics for students whether they are majoring in the department, taking courses to complement another major, or taking courses in the general education program.

 General Department Goals